 Problem 2.
 Prove that the interior angles of any triangle sum to 180° .
 You may use the following two facts without proof.
 Prop I.31: Given a line l and a point p not on l , it is possible to draw a line through p parallel to l .
-Prop I.29: If a line falls on two parallel lines, then the corresponding angles are equal, as in the following figure:
+Prop I.29: If a line falls on two parallel lines, then the corresponding angles are equal, as in the following figure.

 Problem 3.
 Look up Euclid's Proposition I.48.
 Tell me the statement and the proof.
 Your goal is to make everything as understandable as possible, especially to yourself but also to me.
-Imagine that you are trying to teach this theorem to one of your classmates.
+Imagine that you are trying to teach this to someone.